himanshuk-dev/himanshuk-dev/README.md

-- 🔭 I’m currently refactoring the REMPLR app to use React, Node.js - Full stack web app for nutritionists to serve their clients to build meal plans, grocery list and more...
+- 🔭 I won the Hackathon organized by Springboard where I presented my original idea on an AI-powered platform aiming to boost empathy and emotional intelligence in a remote workplace environment
-- 🌱 I’m currently learning Full-Stack development > 🔥React.js🔥
+- 🌱 I’m currently learning System designs
 - 👯 I’m looking to collaborate on Web Development projects
-- 🤔 I’m looking for help with getting my first job as Software Engineer
+- 🤔 I’m looking for help with getting my first job as a Software Engineer
 - 📫 Reach me on my [portfolio](https://coderhimanshu.com/)
 - ⚡ Fun fact: I love to cook and create my own recipes on my Food blog: [SizzlingDiaries.com](https://sizzlingdiaries.com/)